bernhardh/nova-dynamic-views/readme.md

 # Nova dynamic views

 This package is ment to be used **INSTEAD** of overwriting the `custom-index-header`, `custom-index-toolbar`, `custom-detail-header`, `custom-detail-toolbar`, etc. by yourself.
-It provides a much easier api for it and it allows you to use these "place-holder" components multiple times without overwriting each other.
+It provides a much easier api for it and it allows you to use these "placeholder" components multiple times without overwriting each other.

 ![2020-10-14_16-13](https://user-images.githubusercontent.com/642292/96001510-6592a980-0e38-11eb-9aea-54ebbf6126d1.png)